If you own a small animal veterinary practice, consider buying one or plan to open a new clinic, here are some interesting industry statistics.

 Here are the valuation multiples commonly used in valuing veterinary practices:

-- Sale price to annual net sales or gross revenues.
+- Practice sale price to annual net sales or gross revenues.

 Example – valuing a private veterinary practice using valuation multiples.